pip-services/pip-services-docs/content/en/net/redis/cache/_index.md

 ### Classes

 #### [RedisCache](redis_cache)
-Distributed cache that stores values in Redis in-memory database.
+Distributed cache that stores values in a Redis in-memory database.

 </div>